KocurMaros/LRS-FEI/simple automatic mission.md

 _Note: Map search algorithm and some parts of Trajectory planning can be implemented in one method, if you choose so._
 _Note: If a software tool is used, it must be well documented and explained in documentation._

+#### Advanced planning algorithm
+Implement or integrate the algorithm into the planning trajectory algorithm from your 1st assignemnt.

+RRT explained in 2D: https://theclassytim.medium.com/robotic-path-planning-rrt-and-rrt-212319121378
+RRT and RRT* implemented in 3D: https://github.com/motion-planning/rrt-algorithms

+#### Pointcloud and planning in 3D
+You have to work with this map: https://github.com/MartinSedlacek/LRS-FEI/blob/2nd_project/maps/FEI_LRS_PCD/map.pcd To load this map you can use PCL library.

+To install the library you can use: `sudo apt install libpcl-dev`, to use the library to load the pointcloud you can refer to the tutorial for example: https://pcl.readthedocs.io/projects/tutorials/en/latest/reading_pcd.html.

+To further process the pointcloud to voxel grid, you can refer to: https://pcl.readthedocs.io/projects/tutorials/en/latest/voxel_grid.html

 ### **Example mission**